 A standard kit of diving gear usually consists of the basics - BCD (inflatable jacket), regulators, mask, fins, weights, wetsuit, surface marker buoy, dive computer, etc. Something many people leave out is an essential part of underwater communication: a waterproof notebook.

-Underwater is naturally limited, but is made much easier by an underwater notebook.
+Underwater communication is naturally limited, but is made much easier by an underwater notebook.
 It is regularly necessary to convey an idea to a dive buddy, and a small waterproof notebook facilitates the expression of messages for which gestures cannot suffice.

 For standard recreational scuba dives, the basics are communicated through hand signals that you learn during a training course or establish with a buddy before the dive.
 But what if you want to communicate something more detailed?
 How about for a technical dive with a long safety stop?
 Or what if you are working under water as an archaeologist, marine scientist or underwater photographer?